 You can also work at preventing UTIs to begin with.
 According to Harvard Health Publishing, both Dr. George Flesh, director of urogynecology and pelvic reconstructive surgery for Harvard Vanguard Medical Associates, and Dr. Suzanne Salamon, a geriatrician and instructor at Harvard Medical School, recommend drinking more fluids throughout each day to flush out urine and bacteria.
-You should always make sure you pee after having sex — right away, not an hour later.
+You should always make sure you pee after having intercourse — right away, not an hour later.
 If you know you're prone to UTIs, Dr. Flesh says to try vaginal estrogen cream, saying, "It is the most effective preventive treatment, resulting in 70 percent to 90 percent fewer infections."

 Remember: UTIs aren't just annoying, they can also be very dangerous.
 Don't let a silent UTI lead to a serious kidney infection or worse.
 Stay on top of your health!